MohamedHeiba16/Congress_Scraper/README.md

 ### About

-Spider built with [playwright](https://playwright.dev/), [requests](https://pypi.org/project/requests/), [BeautifulSoup](https://pypi.org/project/beautifulsoup4/#:~:text=Beautiful%20Soup%20is%20a%20library,and%20modifying%20the%20parse%20tree.) to scrape [congress.gov](https://www.congress.gov) the urls of member's images and `download` it to your directory
+Spider built with [playwright](https://playwright.dev/), [requests](https://pypi.org/project/requests/), [BeautifulSoup](https://pypi.org/project/beautifulsoup4/#:~:text=Beautiful%20Soup%20is%20a%20library,and%20modifying%20the%20parse%20tree.) to scrape [congress.gov](https://www.congress.gov)  and get the urls of member's images and `download` it to your directory

 ### Screenshot